 Susan Quinlan is a life-long peace and justice activist who has been working and/or living in Oakland for over 25 years.
 Since discovered the joy of working with Oakland youth in 1994, she has been involved in teaching and mentoring in a number of nonprofit youth leadership programs and within the Oakland public schools.
 Valuing the transformative power of community based education, Susan co-founded BAY-Peace and has served as Coordinator on a volunteer basis for the last ten years.
 It has been her honor to work directly with hundreds of thoughtful and dynamic high school students and young adults, introducing many of them to activism, and learning countless lessons from them that only youth can teach.
 She is passionate about redirecting resources away from systems of violence, and back into the life-affirming purposes that serve the people and the planet.
 As a community organizer, Susan is always looking for opportunities to bring young people together to raise their voices within social justice movements.
 She believes that the creativity and brilliance of Oakland youth is essential to the success of struggles to overcome racism, militarism and other forms of structural violence.

-Arts Programs Manager, Leilani Salvador-Jones
+Program Manager, Leilani Salvador-Jones

 Leilani has been working with youth in after-school programs since she was 12.
 She chose to do dance classes at a local after-school elementary after running into some trouble and hasn't turned her back on educational arts programs for youth since!
 As an at-risk youth herself, she felt empowered by her ability to lead and the enthusiasm of her students.
 Since, she has continued to develop her pedagogy for arts education, graduating with a double-major in History of Art and Visual Culture and Sociology, as well as a minor in Dance, from UC Santa Cruz, where she co-founded Rainbow Theater's multicultural dance troupe and served on the Board of Director's for the Cultural Arts and Diversity Resource Center.
 Currently, she is pursuing her MFA in Creative Inquiry/Interdisciplinary Arts with a concentration in Art and Social Justice.
 With her extensive background in dance, singing, spoken word and acting, she strives to support young emerging artists to use their arts practices as a form of transformation, healing and empowerment for themselves and their communities.
 Leilani is on maternity leave until late August, having just given birth to a beautiful baby!

 Bookkeeper, Monica Sandoval